PeggyFan/Coursera_Data_Science_Capstone_textPrediction/README.md

 3. A 5 slide deck created with R presentations pitching your algorithm and app to your boss or investor.
 It can be found here: http://rpubs.com/Snowcreeks/49178

+*Codes for the Shiny app are available upon request.